vratsel/generic-jms-ra/README.md

 	Dependencies: org.jboss.jboss-5-client

+Once the proper dependencies have been configured for the RAR, copy it to the "deployments" directory (e.g. &lt;JBOSS_HOME&gt;/standalone/deployments).

 ### Example deployment descriptor

 To create an outbound connection factory, use a deployment descriptor like this in your standalone*.xml.